 Applicants may apply for certification in as many categories as they wish.
 Study manuals can often be purchased through a state's Cooperative Extension Service or through governmental agencies.
 Certification must be renewed under the terms of state agencies; this includes taking continuing-education courses to maintain certification.

 Many cooperative extension services of colleges provide training for pesticide applicators.
 Training typically consists of two parts.
 The first part of training includes basic pesticide applications that affect all categories of pesticide applicators.
 Students learn about state laws and regulations regarding pesticides.
 The second portion of training addresses a specialty area.
 Often, the bulletins that an aspiring pesticide applicator must study to pass the examination are only available through state agencies.

 Grounds Maintenance Worker Career Information

 One of the most common jobs in which a pesticide applicator license is needed is that of a grounds maintenance worker.
 They may work to maintain the grounds of residential areas, commercial sites or public parks.
 In addition to applying pesticides, job duties include:

 - Watering lawns and gardens

-According to the U.S. Bureau of Labor Statistics, the job outlook for grounds maintenance workers is expected to be about average from 2014 to 2024, with opportunities increasing by about 6%.
-In 2017, PayScale reported that the median annual salary for these workers was $21,975.
+According to the U.S. Bureau of Labor Statistics, the job outlook for grounds maintenance workers is expected to be faster than average at 9% from 2018 to 2028, with opportunities increasing by about 6%.
+In 2020, PayScale reported that the median annual salary for these workers was $35,559.

 Grounds maintenance workers and other professionals who handle pesticides in their jobs need to earn certification in order to demonstrate their abilities to use them safely and effectively.
 Specialization options are available in multiple areas.